 Exploration.It took physicists many years to sort out the definition of "change".
 It was finalized around 1750.

-If a system has a lot of kinetic energy, it moves a lot.
+A system with a lot of kinetic energy moves a lot.
 The more time passes, the more it changes.
-Change increases both with kinetic energy and with time.
+Thus, change increases both with kinetic energy and with time.

-If a system stores energy, it reduces motion.
+A system that stores energy reduces motion.
 Potential energy reduces change, and the more the longer it is stored.
-Change decreases both with potential energy and with time.
+Thus, change decreases both with potential energy and with time.

 Therefore, physical "change" is kinetic energy minus potential energy, multiplied by the elapsed time.
 But physicists do not say "change" – they say "action".
 Think about an action movie.
 A large action value is for movies with a "lot of action".
-When many things, people, cars, planes move, explode, burn, etc., then the action value – the integral over time of kinetic minus potential energy – is large.
+When many cars or planes move, explode, or burn, then the action value – the integral over time of kinetic minus potential energy – is large.
 (For general relativity, the expression of the action is generalized.)

 All equations of motion follow from the requirement that action, defined accordingly, is minimized.
 No counter-example is known.